|

 Nelson Mandela was instrumental in transforming the early ANC (African National Congress) into a mass organisation representing the oppressed people of South Africa.
 His involvement in the ANC Youth League resulted in the Programme of Action which was based on the principles of civil disobedience and non-cooperation, Ghandi style.

 The ANC was banned in 1960 and Nelson Mandela was arrested and spent time in detention.
 After his release he went 'underground' to spearhead the efforts for liberation and democratic reform.
 Realising that the South African government would only respond to their demands by force, Mandela and other leaders began preparing for an armed struggle.
-They formed a military wing of the ANC known as Umkhonto we Sizwe.
+They formed a military wing of the ANC known as Umkhonto we Sizwe.<>Nelson Mandela was sentenced to life imprisonment for 'sabotage' at the Rivonia Trial in 1964.
+He was incarcerated on Robben Island off the coast of Cape Town where he spent 20 years.
+During his time on the island Mandela became a symbol for the growing anti-apartheid movement.
+He continued to promote political awareness and pursue his principles of racial equality and democracy.

-Paperback or HardcoverThis is a best seller and excellent value for those who would prefer Mandela's personal account of his life.
-He started this book while imprisoned on Robben Island in 1975.
-It documents his life from tribal upbringing, through experiences in student years and his early interest and involvement in politics, to his transformation of the ANC into a powerful movement fighting for the end of racial oppression under apartheid in South Africa. | The unbalanced system of government in South Africa became more and more controversial as internal unrest mounted and the prospect of economic and political isolation loomed.
+The unbalanced system of government in South Africa became more and more controversial as internal unrest mounted and the prospect of economic and political isolation loomed.
 Gradually, in the face of increasing international opposition and the impending release of Nelson Mandela, the government began dismantling discrimatory laws and easing up on racial oppression.

 Nelson Mandela had been moved to Pollsmoor prison in 1984 and to Victor Verster Prison near Paarl in 1988 where he was literally kept under house arrest.
 After long negotiation the authorities released Mandela in February 1990.